 Who can apply the DASS

 The DASS has been designed to be used as a self-administered measurement.
 That is, the instructions provided by the measure are generally enough to allow the DASS to be completed by a participant with no additional intervention.
 This makes the DASS effective to be delivered in an online self-serve format, however with the caveat this the result is not a diagnosis.
 Instead, it may provide a prompt for an individual to seek professional help and pursue psychoeducation.

 Should the DASS be offered to individuals via the Driven Resilience App under the direction of a coach, it is important that the presence of the coach doesn’t influence the results.
 This can be done by following the guidelines below.

-While the participants are completing the DASS, it is important to not interact with the participants as this may influence their answers.
-If the participants have any questions while completing the DASS, it is best to encourage participants to try their best to answer the question as they understand them.
+While the participants are completing the DASS it is important to not interact with them as this may influence their answers.
+If the participants have any questions while completing the DASS, it is best to encourage participants to try their best to answer the questions as they understand them.
 This is done to maintain consistency across the information presented to each participant.
-This, however, should not often occur as the DASS should be presented with enough instructions for the participant to complete the measure without much trouble, and the items themselves are generally easily understood.
+However, this shouldn't often occur as the DASS should be presented with enough instructions for the participant to complete the measure without much trouble, and the items themselves are generally easily understood.